 This eight foot by forty foot shipping container, with red primer and dents, has been around the world.

-Buried in the hold, it has braved fierce winds in the Magellan Straits, turned the Cape of Good Hope, waited in line to traverse the Panama Canal, slid by icebergs in the cold north seas that sank the Titanic.
+Buried in the hold, it has braved fierce winds in the Magellan Straits, turned north at the Cape of Good Hope, waited in line to traverse the Panama Canal, slid by icebergs in the cold north seas that sank the Titanic.

 It’s final trip is to Hermit’s Lake, Colorado where it is turning into a vacation mountain cabin.